This is a great "Intro to Ruby" chapter. It is really helpful to follow along with the Rails Console just to get used to using it.

 inspect

-p - p returns the object being printed while puts always returns nil
+returns the object being printed while puts

 map